spezold/mvloader/readme.md

 ```
 This index shift is reflected in the translational part of
 `aligned_transformation` -- in order to get from `aligned_volume`'s
-voxel indices to "RAS" world coordinates, we must subtract 9 in voxel
+voxel indices to "RAS" world coordinates, we must subtract 9 in
-axis 0 and 1:
+coordinate axis 0 and 1:
 ```python
 print(volume.aligned_transformation)
 # [[ 1.
 0. 0. -9.]